 Gabriel Drop Out Season 2 Release Date: When will it premiere?

 ‘Gabriel Drop Out’ season 1 premiered on January 9, 2017 and ended its run on March 27, 2017, featuring a total of 12 episodes.
 The first season of the show covers four volumes of the manga.
 Currently, only six volumes of the source material have been published.
-Which means that the creators of the anime will need at least two more volumes for a whole new season.
+This means that the creators of the anime will need at least two more volumes for a whole new season.

-Now initially when the anime was released, it seemed like it was just being used a primary source for advertising the manga and also the other merchandise related to the show.
-So I’m pretty sure that the creators never really had the intentions of coming up with a new season.
+Now initially when the anime was released, it seemed like it was just being used as a primary source for advertising the manga and also the other merchandise related to the show.
+So I’m pretty sure that the creators never really had the intention of coming up with a new season.
 But considering the anime’s popularity in recent years, it seems very likely now that there will be another season only if the manga is able to produce more volumes.
 So as of now, it’s really hard to confirm anything unless something is officially announced from the studio’s end.
 Our best guess is that ‘Gabriel Drop Out’ season 2 release date could fall sometime in 2021.
 Till then, let’s just hope that we will hear something about it real soon.

 Gabriel Drop Out English Dub:

 ‘Gabriel Drop Out’ is available on Crunchyroll with its original Japanese audio and English subtitles.